 - Government and private buses will be operating at 50% capacity.

-- All areas outside the containment zones will be accessible for travelers given that they follow all the SOPs issued by the government.
+- All areas outside the containment zones will be accessible for travellers given that they follow all the SOPs issued by the government.

 - Entertainment parks and similar facilities also remain shut.

 - All hotels and restaurants will operate as usual till 23:00 IST and there is no such time limit applicable for takeaway services.